vbookshelf/myOfflineAi-ChatConsole/README.md

 This project is a case study in a new kind of development workflow — one where a single person, equipped with modest coding skills but strong strategic vision, can architect, build, and maintain a complex application at high velocity by treating AI as a collaborator.

 The traditional rules of software development were created for a different era.
 In the age of AI, we need a new methodology that's optimized for Human + AI collaboration.

-The project uses a single file architecture.
+The project uses a single-file architecture.
 It allows Ai to see the entire context.
 Having this clear picture makes it easy for Ai to refactor the code.
+The Ai also automatically handles any ripple effects that a change may have on the rest of the code.
 This enables fast iteration.
+The result is a robust final product.

 <br>